npazosmendez/gpu-filters/readme.md

 sudo apt install clinfo
 ```

-We've also used the C++ bindings, which are contained in a single header file that can be found [here](http://github.khronos.org/OpenCL-CLHPP/).
+We've also used the C++ bindings, which are included in the repo.

 A device that supports OpenCL is needed to run the program.
 Drivers installation varies.
 These are some devices in which the program ran and how to install their drivers: